 For anyone who doesn’t work directly with web development, concepts like fundamentals of front-end vs back-end development can be challenging to wrap your head around.
 Pile on all of the frameworks, programming languages, APIs, and libraries that front-end developers use to build apps, and it can get very confusing.
 For anyone who doesn’t work directly with web development, concepts like front-end vs back-end development can be challenging to wrap your head around.

-To help you become a pro in all things front-end and back-end development, we’ve written a series of articles that cover what you need to know about this area fundamentals of front-end and back-end development — in a way non-developers can understand.
+To help you become a pro in all things front-end and back-end development, we’ve written articles about this area fundamentals of front-end and back-end development — in a way non-developers can understand.

 The front-end and the back-end development